kickstarter/android-oss/builds.md

 keystore was exposed, it would make accessing it much easier.

 The keystore is backed up in S3: `s3://ksr-android`.
 The credentials are stored in passpack under `android-kickstarter-keystore`.
 The keystore can be copied from S3 into `app/kickstarter.keystore`, and the credentials saved into `app/signing.gradle`.
-These files should be in `.gitignore` so further changes to them will not be checked in.
+The keystore and credentials are in `.gitignore` so local changes won't be committed.